Your daughter isn’t wearing enough; let me feel her hands. They’re ice cold. Shame on you!

 You shouldn’t throw your children up in the air like that.
 It’s bad for their brain development.

-The above represent a small sample of the unsolicited advice I have received during my time in China, often given by complete strangers or casual acquaintances.
+The above statements represent a small sample of the unsolicited advice I have received during my time in China, often given by complete strangers or casual acquaintances.
 As a westerner with rather deep individualistic tendencies and a human with even deeper prideful tendencies, my response to such advice has at times ranged from mild discomfort to extreme annoyance.

-The biblical way of handling advice and counsel (Prov.
-9:9; 12:15-16; 19:20) lies in stark contrast to my foolish responses and is, I believe, something the Chinese Church models fairly well.
+The biblical way of handling advice and counsel (Proverbs 9:9; 12:15-16; 19:20) lies in stark contrast to my foolish responses and is, I believe, something the Chinese church models fairly well.
 For many Chinese (both in and outside the Church) giving advice is one of the primary means of showing love to another as it displays a concern for the well-being of that person.
 In the West we like to give hugs.
 In China they like to suggest adding another layer of clothing to keep out the cold and stay healthy.